After months of discussion and Bundestag approval, German train company (and Star Alliance

 - Munich-Stuttgart: ~3:00 instead of ~2:20

-You can find more information about the German railway in this guide – though any advice we offer here is easily beaten by the €9 ticket:
+You can find more information about the German railway in this guide – though any advice we offer here is easily beaten by the immense value-for-money of the €9 ticket:

 Cover Picture: © huettenhoelscher (Deposit Photos)